Big Star Copywriting

 Uber

-In the brand guidelines, Uber defines their tone of voice as considerate, simple, bold and consistent.
+In their brand guidelines, Uber defines their tone of voice as considerate, simple, bold and consistent.
 This tone of voice example expresses what the brand stands for and the mission it sets out to achieve – straightforward and efficient service.
 Their writing is simple and direct, like their taxi service and it’s consistent with the user experience consumers have with the Uber app.
 You can order an Uber and it will arrive in minutes – it’s that efficient – just like their tone of voice.

 Mailchimp

 Mailchimp is also pretty familiar with humour in their content marketing and their tone of voice is clear and genuine.
-MailChimp strips away all the jargon and hyperbolic language in order to avoid appearing snobbish – they are an accessible platform.
+Mailchimp strips away all the jargon and hyperbolic language in order to avoid appearing snobbish – they are an accessible platform.
 Their genuine tone speaks to their audience in a warm and familiar way; consumers feel an emotional connection with the brand as they feel supported.
-Their informal tone, which is supported by humour, makes you feel like you’re talking to an older, and wiser friend; you don’t feel intimidated by their automation systems.
+Their informal tone, which is supported by humour, makes you feel like you’re talking to an older, and wiser friend, so you don’t feel intimidated by their automation systems.

 First Direct